Actions you can take to build support for Constitutional government

 Your answer: "Yes, I agree we must have a balanced budget; but the mayor must cut spending, not raise our taxes."

-What goes on the air: Anchorman: "At today's city council meeting, several local citizens expressed support for the mayor's tax increase, understanding how important it is to balance the budget and protect vital services:" You: "Yes, I agree we must have a balanced budget."
+What goes on the air: Anchor: "At today's city council meeting, several local citizens expressed support for the mayor's tax increase, understanding how important it is to balance the budget and protect vital social services:" You: "Yes, I agree we must have a balanced budget."

 See, it was easy for them to cut out the most important part; they used just part of what you said, and they put your "answer" alongside the anchorman's opposite statement--and everyone watching thinks you're supporting the tax hike!
 This actually happens, whether on controversial issues, issues where they want to "create" artificial support for their liberal agenda; to make conservative candidates "appear" to say the wrong thing; or to make something decent and honorable appear to be controversial.

 This is one of the dangers in talking to the liberal media, so we offer this section to give you the concept of how to make an "un-editable" statement that can't be taken out of context.
 Practice it some, it's a good skill to have!